lslumass/HyresBuilder/README.md

 # HyresBuilder: for running HyRes and iCon simulation.
-This package is built for the simulation of HyRes protein and iConRNA (iConDNA later) simulation.
+This package is built for the simulation of HyRes protein simulation.
 **Main functions:**
 1. Construct HyRes peptide structure from sequence or convert atomistic structure into HyRes model;
-2. Construct iConRNA model from sequence or convert atomistic structure into iConRNA model;
-3. Set up HyRes and/or iConRNA force fields;
+3. Set up HyRes force field;

 ## Dependencies:
 1. [OpenMM](https://openmm.org/)